emberjs/website/source/blog/2018-06-01-the-emberjs-times-issue-49.md

 ---
 title: The Ember.js Times - Issue No. 49
-author: the crowd
+author: Chris Manson, Amy Lam, Ryan Mark, Jessica Jordan
-tags: Newsletter, Ember.js Times, 2018
-alias : "blog/2018/06/01/the-emberjs-times-issue-49.html"
+tags: Recent Posts, Newsletter, Ember.js Times, 2018 alias : "blog/2018/06/01/the-emberjs-times-issue-49.html"
 responsive: true
 ---

-...
-Emberistas!
+Привіт Emberistas!

-This week we have a special edition for you: We take a deep-dive into the internals of the new Ember Guides app.
+This week we have a 🌟 Special Edition 🌟😲 for you: we'll take a look into the internals of the new Ember Guides website, which has had a [complete make-over and relaunched this month](https://www.emberjs.com/blog/2018/05/25/the-emberjs-times-issue-48.html#toc_a-href-https-guides-emberjs-com-new-ember-guides-launched-a) to finally run on an amazing Ember app.
+This will finally make contributions through the Ember community immensely easier.✨

+In this special edition of the Ember.js Times, [@real_ate](https://github.com/mansona) who championed the migration of the Guides will let us have a peek into [the new app's](https://github.com/ember-learn/guides-app) internals and into its Broccoli powered build pipeline.
+So get ready to hit your recommended daily intake of veggies 🥒🥕 and read on:

 ---

 This is the second part of a 6 part series on how we rebuilt the new Ember Guides from the ground up over the course of six months, converting it into an Ember app in the process.
-If you want to see the first part in this series check it out [here](/the-right-way-to-build-the-ember-guides/) and you can keep track of the posts by following the RSS feed at the top of the page.
+If you want to see the first part in this series check it out [here](https://blog.stonecircle.io/the-right-way-to-build-the-ember-guides/).
+You can keep track of the posts by following the RSS feed at the top of the page.

 ## Initial experiments